 For many, being single has its benefits.
 But when it comes to retirement, you need to go into it with eyes wide open and a realistic plan.

 Not everyone is married, has a partner, or has children.
-Some people end up alone in retirement because of losing a spouse, getting divorced, never marrying, or choosing not to have kids.
+Some people end up alone in retirement due to losing a spouse, getting divorced, never marrying, or choosing not to have kids.
 This is becoming more common nowadays.

-In 2022, according to Statista, there were approximately 1.04 million women aged 75 and over living alone in the United Kingdom, compared with 745,000 men in this age group.
+In fact, according to Statista, in 2023 there were approximately 1.68 million women aged 75 and over who were living alone in the United Kingdom.
+That’s compared to 786,000 men in the same age group.

-And women in particular need to make retirement planning a priority.
+These figures really highlight why women need to make retirement planning a priority.
 Reason being, you may have smaller pension pots due to being out of work raising children or simply earning less as a result of the gender pay gap.

 The Best Bits about Solo Retirement